SUNSI BAY

 PROJECT SITE

-This drone image shows the original freshwater garden pool empty, ready for drainage and soil mix under our specifications.
-The constructed wetland tanks are also emptied and cleaned of the dead plants and gravel, and it is still under construction.
+This aerial view captures the freshwater garden pool emptied in preparation for drainage and soil mixing under our specifications.
+The constructed wetland tanks were likewise cleared of dead plants and gravel, shown here mid-construction.

 EXISTING CONDITIONS

-In the middle of the day sun would hit vertically the center of the space for a few hours, preventing to select shade-loving tropical foliage species that would otherwise enjoy the indirect sun in the rest of the day
+At midday, direct sun struck the center of the space for several hours, limiting plant choices and preventing the use of shade-loving tropical foliage that would otherwise thrive in the softer, indirect light of the rest of the day.

 PLANTING DESIGN